mHealth-Research-Group/QtVideo/README.md

 ### Basic Workflow

-1. **Open Video**: Click "Open Video" or use the gear menu í "New Video"
+1. **Open Video**: Click "Open Video" or use the gear menu ÔøΩ "New Video"
 2. **Create Annotation**: Press `A` to start labeling at current position, press `A` again to finish
 3. **Edit Labels**: Press `G` to open the category selection dialog
 4. **Navigate**: Use arrow keys to skip through video, or Shift+Arrow to jump between labels
-5. **Export**: Use gear menu í "Export Labels" to save annotations
+5. **Export**: Use gear menu ÔøΩ "Export Labels" to save annotations

 ### Keyboard Shortcuts

 #### Video Controls
 - `Spacebar` - Play/Pause
-- `ê/í` - Skip 10s backward/forward
+- `ÔøΩ/ÔøΩ` - Skip 10s backward/forward
-- `ë/ì` - Increase/decrease playback speed
+- `ÔøΩ/ÔøΩ` - Increase/decrease playback speed
 - `R` - Reset speed to 1.0x
-- `Shift+ë/ì` - Adjust preview skip offset
+- `Shift+ÔøΩ/ÔøΩ` - Adjust preview skip offset

 #### Annotation Controls
 - `A` - Start/Stop labeling